-Loaded with minerals, fiber and nourishing phytonutrients, soups are much more than comfort food.
-I don’t like to wait for soup season; instead I treat myself to a healing bowl of soup anytime my body needs a restart and some pampering.
+Loaded with minerals, fiber, and nourishing phytonutrients, soups are much more than comfort food.
+I don’t like to wait for the cold season; instead, I treat myself to a healing bowl of soup anytime my body needs some pampering and a fresh start.

 Seasonal colds, sore throats, weight-loss difficulties, poor circulation, immune support, detoxification—the healing powers of soups are something that both scientists and our grandmothers can agree on.
-Soups are definitely nutritious, but what really gives them healing powers?
+Soups are definitely nutritious, but what really gives them the ability to heal our bodies?

-Slowly simmered vegetables over low heat results into a mineral-rich soup, while lightly roasting or steaming the vegetables preserves their antioxidants, anti-inflammatory compounds and most of their vitamins.
+Slowly simmered vegetables over low heat results in a mineral-rich soup, while lightly roasting or steaming the vegetables preserves their antioxidants, anti-inflammatory compounds, and most of their vitamins.
 I made my soup with lightly roasted carrot and garlic for an intense flavor and spiced it up with turmeric and ginger.

 - 2 teaspoons virgin coconut oil